LibCrowds/project-transcribe-a-card/long_description.md

 The cards will often contain text in non-romanised scripts and therefore require specialist language knowledge in order to be correctly transcribed.

+While the form is rather long, many of the cards will actually contain very little information.
+You only need to fill in the fields according to what information is visible on the card, leaving any other fields blank.

-You can find more detailed guidance on the [tutorial page](./tutorial), please do read through this before starting and refer to it as necessary if you're unsure about how any data should be entered into any of the fields.
+You can find more detailed guidance on the [tutorial page](./tutorial).
+Please read through this before starting and refer to it as necessary if you're unsure about how to fill in any of the fields.